noturlee/MVC-Tutorial/docs/04-Creating-an-ASPNET-MVC-Project.md

 1. **Open Visual Studio.**
 2. **Create a new project and select ASP.NET Web Application.**
 3. **Choose the MVC template and ensure that authentication is set as needed.**

+## Install NuGet Packages

+Make sure you install all of these if you want a functinal application, to install go under

+Tools > NuGet Packaage Manager > Manage NuGet Packet for Solution and then downlaod the below:

+1. Microsoft.EntityFrameWorkCore
+2. Microsoft.EntityFrameWorkCore.Design
+3. Microsoft.EntityFrameWorkCore.Sql
+4. Microsoft.EntityFrameWorkCore.Tools

+## Scaffold your Database

+Copy the below Code, Change the Connection string to yours paste it in 'Connection String'

+Scaffold-DbContext "Data Source=LEIGHCHESHP\SQLEXPRESS;Initial Catalog=BargainBooks2;Integrated Security=True;Encrypt=False;Trust Server Certificate=True" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models

 ## Adding a Model